BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 #### Formatting units

-There are many different ways of formatting numbers and currency units across the world, and Bitcoin applications should be sensitive to these standards.
+There are many different ways of formatting numbers and currency units across the world.
+Bitcoin applications should be sensitive to these standards by adapting the formatting to the user's locale.
 A simple example are digit group and decimal separators.
-Based on where you live you may be accustomed to one of these formatting standards:
+Based on where you live you may be accustomed to one of these formatting standards, but be less comfortable with the others:
 - `10 000,00`
 - `10.000,00`
 - `10,000.00`